ktelep/EMC-Zabbix-Integration/README.md

 *Installation*

 1. Place the two python scripts included here in the external scripts directory for your zabbix server, be sure they are owned by, and executable by the zabbix user.
+2. Edit the emc_vnx_stats.py script, confirming that the path to the zabbix_sender command is correct along with the path to the agentd configuration file.
-2. Confirm that the script Timeout value is set to at least 10 seconds in the zabbix_server.conf file.
+2. Confirm that the script Timeout value is set to 30 seconds in the zabbix_server.conf file.
 4. Create a new host in Zabbix, with a hostname of the ARRAY SERIAL, the visible hostname may be whatever you like.
 5. Create a host macro {$ECOMIP} with a value of the IP address of the ECOM server.
 6. Create host macros: {$ECOMUSER}, {$ECOMPASS} with the ECOM username and password.